 Individual graphics elements are rendered as if each graphics element represented its own group; thus, the effect is as if a temporary separate canvas is created for each graphics element.
-The element is first painted onto the temporary canvas (see Painting shapes and text and Painting raster images below).
+The element is first painted onto the temporary canvas (see Painting raster images below).
 Then any filter effects specified for the graphics element are applied to create a modified temporary canvas.
-The modified temporary canvas is then composited into the background, taking into account any clipping, masking and object opacity settings on the
+The modified temporary canvas is then composited into the background, taking into account any clipping, masking and object opacity settings on the graphics element.